fbeltrao/aksjobscheduler/ReadMe.md

 { "id": "4", "value1": 3123, "value2": 321311, "op": "*" }
 ```

 The result of the create job request is the jobID.
-The ultimate result calculated by workers is the following:
+The outcome of a job performed by workers is the following:

 ```json
 {"id":"1","value1":3123.0,"value2":321311.0,"op":"+","result":324434.0}